JohannesTheo/multi_object_datasets_torch/README.md

 ### Open TODOs

-- TODO: Do throughput test with a dataloader
 - TODO: Compare default split sizes to papers (currently same as object-centric lib)
-- TODO: Add segmentation_metrics.py
+- TODO: Add `segmentation_metrics.py`
-- TODO: Do test with different (older) versions of python, tf and torch
+- TODO: Do explicit tests with older versions of python, tf and torch.
-- TODO: Do provide converted hdf5 files for download?
+- TODO: Should we provide already converted hdf5 files?
+I'm open for suggestions where to host such files :)